sspackman99/sspackman99.github.io/_posts/2025-01-06-Using-Transformers-to-Analyze-Tweets.md

 <iframe src="/assets/plots/HDBSCAN_visualize_documents.html" width="100%" height="800px"></iframe>

 I also recreated this same graph using two other clustering methods, KMeans and agglomerative clustering using Ward's linkage.
+What is interesting to see here is the lines that these clustering methods draw across the tweets, where HDBSCAN does not draw those lines.
+With clustering and unsupervised learning in general, there is no "correct" answer.
+The idea is to simply let the model introduce new ideas and identify patterns in the data.

 <iframe src="/assets/plots/kmeans_documents.html" width="100%" height="800px"></iframe>

 <iframe src="/assets/plots/ward_linkage_documents.html" width="100%" height="800px"></iframe>

+Overall, this project showed how transformer-based models like BERT, combined with clustering techniques, can uncover meaningful structure in large, messy datasets like Twitter.
+Even without human labeling, these models can find themes ranging from campaign slogans to major political issues.

+In the future, I think the next step would be to try topic modeling with a generative model and compare that against BERTopic, or even attempt temporal analysis: how did topics change over time?
+Did sentiment within topics shift?
+Investigating these patterns could provide deeper insights into how public conversation and opinion evolve across key political moments.

+As transformer models continue to improve, the ability to map and understand digital discourse at scale will only become more powerful — offering new ways to study everything from political communication to cultural trends.